elise-ng/excalibur/readme.md

-# Project Excalibur
+# Project Excalibur: Chromium-powered SIS Crawler
-> The ultimate weapon against ever changing crawling targets
+> The ultimate weapon against ever changing, hard to reverse-engineer crawling targets

-This project is an experiment to see whether we can deploy headless chrome in our web crawler development workflow, so as to reduce workload on reverse engineering and long-term maintainence.
+This project is an experiment to see whether we should deploy headless chrome in our web crawler development workflow, so as to reduce workload on reverse engineering and long term maintainence.
 The product, if successful, could replace our current php-based ~~spaghetti-ish~~ SIS crawler.

 ## TODO
 - [ ] Page Crawling Logic